colekev/colekev.github.io/_posts/2016-4-13-game-scripts.md

 ---
 layout: post
-title: Game Scripts: A Better Way to Quantify Point Differentials
+title: Game Scripts&#58; A Better Way to Quantify Point Differentials
 ---

 This analysis builds off the work from Chase Stuart at [Football Perspective](http://www.footballperspective.com/) for determining a better calculation than traditional score differential.